These ideas can help as you look to create a steady stream of income for retirement and other cash-dependent goals

 First, consider upping your exposure to bonds and dividend-paying stocks.

 Here are several kinds of investments you might think about.

 Dividend-paying stocks are shares of companies that make regular payments to stockholders.
 Both the dividends and share price are tied to the company’s current health and outlook, which means the value of these assets may rise or fall over time.
 Many investors choose dividend-paying stocks in the hopes that they’ll provide both income and asset growth.
-In a rising rate environment, which generally means the economy is doing well, the likelihood is greater that a dividend-paying stock can do both.
+During times when interest rates are rising, which generally means the economy is doing well, the likelihood is greater that a dividend-paying stock can do both.
 One note of caution, though: some stocks with high-dividend yields can potentially drop in value when rates rise—if a company is highly leveraged, the cost of servicing their debt increases when rates go up, and that can have an impact on what their stock is worth.

-“Investing for income is quite different from investing for growth, and it could require you to think a little differently about your assets.”—Matthew Diczok, fixed income strategist, Merrill Lynch and U.S. Trust
+“Investing for income is quite different from investing for growth, and it could require you to think a little differently about your assets.”—Matthew Diczok, fixed income strategist, Merrill Lynch Wealth Management and Bank of America Private Bank

 Investment-grade corporate bonds are issued by private companies with high credit ratings.
 They are generally less volatile than the stock market and offer higher rates of interest than Treasuries or municipal bonds, according to Diczok, but because they’re backed by companies rather than the government, they’re considered somewhat riskier.

 High-yield bonds deliver higher returns than investment-grade corporate bonds, but are considered riskier.
 Diczok warns that their price might fluctuate in a manner closer to that of stocks than of bonds with a less risky profile.

 3 More Tactics That Can Help You Invest for Income